miadugas/flutter_guide/README.md

 # flutter_guide

 A new Flutter project.
-A simple quiz app made to highlight flexiblity
+A simple quiz app made to highlight the flexiblity of Fluuter and Dart.

 ## Getting Started